paragoner1/crisis-companion/COMPLETE_APP_WALKTHROUGH.md

 - Show revenue projections: $50M ARR by 2026
 - Highlight social impact: Lives saved

-**Narration:** "250 million potential users, $2.5 billion market, and the potential to save thousands of lives.
+**Narration:** "Over 7.3 billion potential users worldwide by 2025, safety apps market growing from $1.5 billion to $5.2 billion by 2033, and the potential to save thousands of lives.
 This isn't just an app - it's a movement."

 ---